ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: UNIFIED LOCO-MANIPULATION CONTROL

-The residual term $\boldsymbol{q}_{\text{desired}}$ acts as a feedforward component that compensates for predictable dynamics, particularly gravitational effects on arm joints.
-This decomposition allows the policy network $\pi_{\boldsymbol{\theta}}$ to focus on learning corrective adjustments rather than reconstructing the entire control signal, significantly reducing the learning complexity.
+where $\boldsymbol{q}_{\text{desired}}$ is generated through command interpolation and delay mechanism.
+The residual term acts as a feedforward component compensating for predictable dynamics, allowing the policy to focus on learning corrective adjustments rather than reconstructing the entire control signal.